lifespikes/php-ssr/README.md

 }
 ```

-You could then use this for example:
+You could then use this `Alert` as shown below.
+Naturally this is just a very simple example, but you can see how this could be a game-changer for a lot of people:

 ```php
 # Assume we're still in AuthController@login